• Skip to primary navigation

 Step 2: Change Your IP Address

-Grindr logs IP address, so switch to mobile data or a new Wi-Fi before installing the app.
+Grindr logs your IP address, so switch to mobile data or a new Wi-Fi before installing the app.
 It’s important that the new network hasn’t been used on Grindr before.

 If you’re using a VPN, avoid free, weak services because they are usually flagged by Grindr.
 Use it after account creation to prevent security blocks.